DavidDworetzky/Geist/README.md

 1. Create a python 3.10 environment solve and install with windows_x64_environment.yml or mac_arm_environment.yml

 ## Starting the solution
-1. Start the postgresql server
+1. Start the postgresql server `PATH/pg_ctl -D DATA_PATH -l LOG_PATH start`
-2.
+2. Make sure that your .env file is initialized with the following values:
+    - OPENAI_TOKEN = TOKEN
+    - POSTGRES_PWD = PASSWORD
+    - POSTGRES_DB = geist